Pagan's Mind

-Pagan's Mind was a progressive metal band from Skien, Norway.
-They have released five studio albums, and the current line-up only featured original members.
+Pagan's Mind is a progressive metal band from Skien, Norway.
+They have released five studio albums, and the current line-up feature only original members.

 Biography

 Founded in 2000 from the band Silverspoon by Nils K. Rue, Thorstein Aaby, and Stian Kristoffersen.
 Pagan's Mind released their first album, Infinity Divine, that same year.
 The following album, Celestial Entrance, was released in 2002 and was a relatively big success even outside of Norway.
 A re-recorded version of Infinity Divine was released in 2004.
 Their third album, Enigmatic: Calling, was released in 2005 and debuted at number 15 on the Norwegian albums chart.

 In February 2008, power metal band Power Quest announced that Pagan's Mind guitarist Jørn Viggo Lofstad will be providing guest instrumentation for the upcoming album Master of Illusion.

 In 2008, Pagan's Mind toured with Sonata Arctica on their Unia tour.

 In 2009, Pagan's Mind played ProgPower USA.

 On 2 March 2011, Pagan's Mind announced Heavenly Ecstasy as the title of their forthcoming album.
 The band also released a new song called "Intermission" as a premiere for the online radio show "The Metal Madman".
 The album was released on SPV/Steamhammer on 20 May in Germany, 23 May in other parts of Europe and in June in USA/Canada.

 On 11 August 2014 Pagan's Mind launched a crowdfunding campaign to fund their next live release called Full Circle - Live At Center Stage, which ran till 20 September and was successfully funded by 163% through their Indiegogo campaign.
 On 31 July the release date of Full Circle - Live At Center Stage was announced to be on 16 October 2015 in a Blu-ray+2CD, DVD+2CD and 2LP+CD format through SPV Steamhammer GmbH.